Data Science

 DIGHUM 100Theory and Method in the Digital Humanities (summer only)3

-DIGHUM 101Practicing the Digital Humanities (summer only)3
+DIGHUM 101Python Programming for Digital Humanities (summer only)3

 DIGHUM 150ADigital Humanities and Archival Design (summer only)3